vatsalkesarwani/Academic-Projects/Web data management & xml (CSE 5335)/Programming assignment 9/README.md

 #### Programming Assignment 9 : Data Analysis using Map-Reduce
 MS in CS at University of Texas, Arlington

+**Usage Instructions:**

+* Download Hadoop and put all these files in Hadoop's root folder
+* Use the following to run the program: bin/hadoop jar MapReduce.jar MapReduce orders.tbl output

+Note: output is the folder with result of the program

 **Programming Assignment's Requirements:** http://lambda.uta.edu/cse5335/spring14/project9.html Also, alternatively given below.

 **Description**